mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 The argument `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the *WHERE* expression of SQL Statements.
 If not given, the primary key (or identity) field will be used.

 The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
-By default, a temporary table (ie: *#TableName*) is used.
+By default, a temporary table (ie: `#TableName`) is used.

 ## Async Methods

-All synchronous methods has an equivalent asynchronous (Async) methods (ie: *BulkDeleteAsync*, *BulkInsertAsync*, *BulkMergeAsync* and *BulkUpdateAsync*).
+All synchronous methods has an equivalent asynchronous (Async) methods.

 ## Caveats

-RepoDb is automatically setting the value of *options* argument to *SqlBulkCopyOptions.KeepIdentity* when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) if you have not passed any *qualifiers* and if your table has an *IDENTITY* primary key column.
-The same logic will apply if there is no primary key but has an *IDENTITY* column defined in the table.
+RepoDb is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
+The same logic will apply if there is no primary key but has an `IDENTITY` column defined in the table.

 In addition, when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) operations, the library is creating a pseudo temporary table behind the scene.
 It requires your user to have the correct privilege to create a table in the database, otherwise a `SqlException` will be thrown.